The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: The observational uncertainties

 is the shot noise contribution, which stems from the finite number density of galaxies.
 The exponential factor is a window function that accounts for damping of line-of-sight modes because of the finite redshift accuracy of the galaxy survey, $\sigma_r = c \sigma_z / H(z)$, where $\sigma_z$ is the galaxy redshift uncertainty, for example for a typical spectroscopic ($\sigma_z\approx0.001)$, grism ($\sigma_z\approx0.01$), or photometric survey ($\sigma_z\approx0.1$).
 We note that individual narrow-band filters typically cover only $\Delta z\sim 0.1-0.2$, which is smaller than the assumed line-of-sight depth of our survey.
 Therefore, the predictions presented below for $\sigma_z=0.1$ correspond to the case in which either multiple narrow-band filters or measurements are grouped together, or a prism covers a redshift interval of at least $\Delta z=0.36$.

 \paragraph{The binned cross-power spectrum uncertainty $\sigma_\mathrm{21,gal}(\hat{k})$:} Following Eq.~\ref{eq:sigma_cross}, we evaluate the uncertainty of the cross-power spectrum for each individual Fourier mode $\vec{k}$.
-Although the Universe is statistically isotropic on large scales, observational uncertainties affect line-of-sight and transverse modes differently.
-Therefore, we calculate both the two-dimensional 21cm--galaxy cross-power spectrum uncertainties $P_\mathrm{21,gal}(k_\parallel, k_\perp)$, and the spherically-averaged (one-dimensional) cross-power spectrum uncertainties, $P_\mathrm{21,gal}(k)$.
-To do this, we obtain the total uncertainty $\sigma_\mathrm{21,gal}(\hat{k})$ by inverse-variance summation over all contributing Fourier modes $\vec{k}$ within each $\hat{k}$ bin, while accounting for the number of independent pointings,
+Although the Universe is statistically isotropic on large scales, observational uncertainties (and redshift space distortions, which we omit in this analysis) affect line-of-sight and transverse modes differently.
+Therefore, we calculate both the 2D 21cm--galaxy cross-power spectrum uncertainties $P_\mathrm{21,gal}(k_\parallel, k_\perp)$, and the spherically averaged (one-dimensional) cross-power spectrum uncertainties, $P_\mathrm{21,gal}(k)$.
+To do this, we obtained the total uncertainty $\sigma_\mathrm{21,gal}(\hat{k})$ by inverse-variance summation over all contributing Fourier modes $\vec{k}$ within each $\hat{k}$ bin while accounting for the number of independent pointings;